Easy vegan gingerbread cookies that can be made soft or crunchy. They have just the right amount of warm spices and a hint of molasses!

 Vegan Gingerbread Cookies

 Easy vegan gingerbread cookies that can be made soft or crunchy.
-They're packed with spices and have a hint of molasses!
+They have just the right amount of warm spices and a hint of molasses!

 Ingredients